-STUDENT SUPPORT SERVICES
+STUDENT SUPPORT SERVICES ACADEMIC ADVISEMENT

-ACADEMIC ADVISEMENT

 Academic advisement plays a vital role in a student's academic achievement at Atlanta Metropolitan State College.
 All students are assigned a faculty advisor to assist them with making decisions related to selecting and planning a program of study/major that will lead to graduation from Atlanta Metropolitan State College and selecting courses for registration.
 All students are required to meet with their advisors each semester.
-Students may find out the name of their advisors in the student portal, DegreeWorks, or by contacting the Center for Academic Advising Faculty advisors in the Division of Humanities and Fine Arts & Success.
-(Associates of Arts) and Social Sciences (Associates of Science) advise students who have not selected a program of study.
+Students may find out the name of their advisors in the student portal, DegreeWorks, or by contacting the Center for Academic Advising & Success.
+Faculty advisors in the Division of Humanities and Fine Arts (Associates of Arts) and Social Sciences (Associates of Science) advise students who have not selected a program of study.
 Students may seek advisement from their advisor anytime during the semester.
-Students who have learning support requirement(s) or have not maintained an acceptable cumulative grade point average (GPA) are required to seek advisement from the Center for Academic Advising & Success prior to registration and may be required to take a reduced course load, and attend an Academic Jepardy Workshop.
+Students who have learning support requirement(s) or have not maintained an acceptable cumulative grade point average (GPA) may be required to take a reduced course load.

-THE CENTER FOR ACADEMIC SUCCESS
+THE CENTER FOR ACADEMIC ADVISING & SUCCESS

-The Center for Academic Advising & Success (CAAS) provides academic advising, academicsupport, group tutoring, homework labs, and supplemental instruction to students of Atlanta Metropolitan State College (AMSC).
-Students advised in CAAS are in learning support or in academic jeopardy.
+The Center for Academic Advising & Success (CAAS) provides academic advising, academic support, group tutoring, homework labs, and supplemental instruction to students of Atlanta Metropolitan State College (AMSC).

-Students receive intensive tutorial assistance and have access to technology labs.
-The technology labs provide access to electronic tutorials, Internet resources, word processing, multimedia and educational software relevant to each academic disciplines.
+Students receive tutorial assistance and have access to technology labs.
+The technology labs provide access to electronic tutorials, Internet resources, word processing, multimedia, and educational software relevant to each academic disciplines.

 The CAAS is located on the third floor of Building 600 and provides both individual and group tutoring by appointment or on a drop-in basis.
-Instructional assistance is available in the following areas: science, mathematics, reading, writing and business.
+Instructional assistance is available in the following areas: science, mathematics, reading, writing, and business.
 Instructional workshops and study strategies are offered every semester.

-AMSC students are encouraged to use these free services during open hours, to work independently with the available resources as well as to get direct one-on-one assistance.
+AMSC students are encouraged to use these free services during open hours, to work independently with the available resources as well as to get direct one-on-one assistance